SBM Offshore: Bribery and corruption scandal (2005-2021)

 The center of the corruption scandal was in Brazil, where SBM bribed officials of the state oil company Petrobras in order to secure contracts.
 During the epic corruption investigation Operation Car Wash, Brazilian authorities investigated the embezzlement of 2-13 billion USD in Petrobras funds.
 Operation Black Blood, which started in December 2015, was one of the over 50 offshoot investigations of Operation Car Wash.
-It investigated the role of SBM, whose representative Júlio Faerman was accused of having paid USD 139 million in bribes to Petrobras employees.
+It investigated the role of SBM, whose representative Júlio Faerman was accused of having paid US$139 million in bribes to Petrobras employees.
 Júlio Faerman was also charged with paying bribes for Rolls-Royce to sell power turbines to Petrobras.
 In order to be able to take part in Petrobras contracts in the future, SBM agreed to a R$1 billion (c.
 EUR 285 million) settlement with the Brazilian government.
 Nevertheless, many of SBM's executives still faced criminal charges in Brazil.

 It would indeed take some time for SBM to finally end the corruption affair.
-In 2016 it settled for USD 162.8 million, of which 149 million for Petrobras for corruption between 1996 and 2012.
-In late 2017 SBM settled with the American authorities for USD 238 million for bribery in Brazil, Angola, Equatorial Guinea, Kazakhstan and Iraq.
+In 2016 it settled for US$162.8 million, of which 149 million for Petrobras for corruption between 1996 and 2012.
+In late 2017 SBM settled with the American authorities for US$238 million for bribery in Brazil, Angola, Equatorial Guinea, Kazakhstan and Iraq.
 In September 2018 SBM reached what would prove to be a final settlement in Brazil, paying 48 million to Petrobras.
 In October 2019 this settlement was finalized when the last case of the Brazil authorities was retracted for unclear reasons.
 In 2021, it was also fined in Switzerland for the affair.